Monira07/random-user-api-performance-test/README.md

 ## Project Name: PetStore

 ## Objective
 PetStore is a dedicated API testing demo that focuses on interactions related to pet data.
 Testers can scrutinise API endpoints, perform CRUD operations, and ensure data integrity and accuracy within the application.
+Performance testing was conducted to ensure the API can handle various levels of traffic and to identify its maximum capacity.
+Click [here](https://petstore.octoperf.com/actions/Catalog.action) to visit this site.

 ## Prerequisites: